tbroadley/spellchecker-cli/README.md

 ## Development

 Run `yarn install` to install dependencies.
 Then, run `npx ts-node index.ts` to run Spellchecker CLI.
-You can also run `yarn spellchecker` to run Spellcheck CLI against its own documentation, `yarn lint` to lint the JavaScript source files, and `yarn test` to run the test suite.
+You can also run `yarn spellchecker` to run Spellchecker CLI against its own documentation, `yarn lint` to lint the JavaScript source files, and `yarn test` to run the test suite.